hanlily666/2024Spr_finalproj/README.md

 ![alt text](https://github.com/hanlily666/Area_51_puzzle_variation/blob/main/graph.png)

+I have successfully implemented the _alien_ and _cactus_ rule checking with the clue of the cell color, where the puzzle can be partially solved and cross out illegal moves (edges).
-This is the current implementation result of the puzzle solver function.
-Currently, at the node (3, 2) it should have taken the move ((3, 2), (3, 3), 1).
+However, based on the current implementation result of the puzzle solver function.
+At the node `(3, 2)` it should have taken the move `((3, 2), (3, 3), 1)`.
-However, PyCharm doesn't allow me to do that.
-I know it could be a bug in the code, but I have looked into this node several times, and I don't understand why it cannot take (3, 3) which is (3, 2) neighbor after hitting the continue of the loop during the `self.make_connection` stage.
+What I don't understand is that PyCharm doesn't allow me to do that.
+I know it could be a bug in the code, but I have looked into this node several times, and I don't understand why it cannot take `(3, 3)` which is `(3, 2)` neighbor after hitting the `continue` of the loop during the `self.make_connection` stage.

+I will keep looking at this problem.
+Hopefully, I can get the puzzle solver fully work soon.

+### Algorithm Analysis

+For the puzzle solver class, if the puzzle size is n meaning n number of nodes in the puzzle, the Big-O is n, and Big-Theta is n, and Big-Omega is n.

 ### Future work